Most Popular Angular Component Libraries

 VaadinUI

-Vaadin is one of the best Angular libraries, offering over 45 open-source components tailored for web and mobile applications.
-It helps offer an enhanced user experience.
-Built upon the W3C web components standards, Vaadin is also compatible with various frameworks and browsers.
+Vaadin is one of the leading component libraries for building web and mobile user interfaces.
+It provides more than 45 open-source components and helps offer an enhanced user experience.
+Built on the W3C Web Components standards, Vaadin is compatible with multiple frameworks and modern browsers.

 Vaadin Features: